zach-wahrer/the-facility/README.md

-# The Harvester
+# The Facility

-The Harvester is an old-school text-based adventure game, written in Python.
+The Facility is an old-school, text-based adventure game, written in Python.
 Currently in development.

+The story line is a spin off of a book series called the Dawn Saga, also written by me.

 **Installing/Running:**